 Truong Tien Bridge

 Hue was founded as Vietnam capital by Gia Long – the first King of the Nguyen Dynasty in 1802.
 Constructed in 1804, the Hue Imperial Citadel was Vietnam’s last royal dynasty’s residence for 143 years.
-It held the royal position for 9 Nguyen Dynasties until 1945.
-The ancient Citadel was severely damaged during skirmishes with the French in 1947 and destroyed by American forces during Tet Offensive (a major military campaign of America – Vietnam War in 1968).
+It held the royal position for nine Nguyen Dynasties until 1945.
+The ancient Citadel was severely damaged during skirmishes with the French in 1947 and destroyed by American forces during the Tet Offensive (a major military campaign of America – Vietnam War in 1968).
 Including more than 160 buildings originally, only 20 buildings survived from severe damages under French rule and Vietnam War.
-Fortunately, in 1993, UNESCO designated the Citadel as one points of the World Heritage List, which enhanced Hue and the Citadel’s position in Vietnam tourism development.
+Fortunately, in 1993, UNESCO designated the Citadel as one point of the World Heritage List, which enhanced Hue and the Citadel’s position in Vietnam tourism development.

-Nowadays, Hue city does not attract tourists thanks to the ancient citadel, but also due to many historical attractions, tranquil landscape beauty and local specialties.
+Nowadays, Hue city does not attract tourists thanks to the ancient citadel, but also due to many historical attractions, tranquil landscape beauty, and local specialties.

 There are many festivities held in Hue, especially during half front of the year, such as Tet (between January to February), Hue Festival (April), spring markets, royal ceremonies, traditional villages’ festivals, etc.

 Hue people are friendly and conservative.
 They can be really nice to you as guests, but sometimes they may be shy or quiet.
 They consider family as the top priority, which explains why Tet is their most important festival when the family gathers together to celebrate the new year.